– Medical Problems of Performing Artists

 Abstract Submissions

-Plan to submit your abstract for the PAMA Symposium
+Submit your abstract for the PAMA Symposium

-The abstract submission system will open in Mid-August 2026.
+The abstract submission system is now open.

 The deadline to submit your abstract is November 1, 2025.